TrueOsiris/docker-vrising/README.md

 - Configuration settings are still those in /path/on/host/dedicatedserverfiles/VRisingServer_Data/StreamingAssets/Settings so NOT those in /persistentdata.

-- If you use different internal & external ports, you can only use direct connect.
+-If you use different internal & external ports, you can only use direct connect.
 If you want to see the server in the server list and want to use 27015-27016/UDP for example, you'll need to change the ports in the ServerHostSettings.json file to 27015 and 27016.
-Then expose these ports
+Then expose these ports (below).
+Of course, forward these udp ports on your firewall from incoming wan to the ports on the internal ip of your dockerhost.
 ```
 -p 27015:27015/udp
 -p 27016:27016/udp